PsychoLlama/hue-connect/README.md

 All the error codes are in [this giant table](https://www.developers.meethue.com/documentation/error-messages), but you might need to create a hue account to see 'em.
 The most common is `101` which means the user is lazy and just hasn't pressed the button.

 ## Examples
 So you've seen all the docs.
-Here's some examples to tie it all together.
+Here's an example to tie it all together.

-### Discovery
-Finds all the local bridges and pings them once a second until the user presses the bridge button.
+This'll find all the local bridges and ping them once a second until the user presses the bridge button.

 ```js
 const discover = require('hue-connect')